12 Top-Rated Train Trips in the USA

 10. Great Smoky Mountains Railroad

 Families and train enthusiasts adore the Great Smoky Mountains Railroad, which offers excursions to experience the remote countryside of Western North Carolina and segments of the Great Smoky Mountains National Park.
 The train ride, spanning 53 miles with 25 bridges and two tunnels, traverses valleys, through tunnels and carved out mountains overlooking scenic meadows and river gorges.
 The train departs from Bryson City, and trips last anywhere from three-and-a-half hours to a full day.

 Book the 44-mile Nantahala Gorge Excursions for a round trip to the Nantahala Gorge, passing the Little Tennessee and Nantahala Rivers.
 The 32-mile Tuckasegee River Excursion winds along the eponymous river, and passes through lush valleys and old towns.

-Passengers can choose from First Class cars with private attendants or the Open Air Gondola; rides include boxed lunches.
-The Great Smoky Mountains Railroad also offers special event trains during Easter (The Easter Beagle Express), fall (The Great Pumpkin Patch Express), and winter (Polar Express).
+Passengers can choose from First Class cars with private attendants or the Open Air Gondola, and they can opt to pre-purchase boxed lunches to be enjoyed on the ride.
+Premium ticket-holders are served from a separate menu of fresh dishes prepared onboard.
+The Great Smoky Mountains Railroad also offers special event trains during spring (The Bunny Hopper Express) and winter (The Polar Express Train Ride).